Don Quixote

 Konstantin Sergeyev’s entrancing production of Swan Lake based on Petipa and Ivanov’s timeless masterpiece, creates a lyrical,

-swan-princess Odette affirm their love for each other, conquering the forces of evil.
+mysterious world where Prince Siegfried and the swan-princess Odette affirm their love for each other, conquering the forces of evil.
 Tchaikovsky’s ravishing music combines with peerless choreography showing the Mariinsky’s famed corps de ballet

 in its superlative beauty.